-- I. The University must dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that: - A. The conduct alleged in the Formal Complaint would not constitute Sexual Harassment as defined in the Policy hereinabove, even if proved; and/or - B. The conduct did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the Respondent; and/or - C. The conduct did not occur against a person in the United States. - II.
-The University may dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing:
+- I. The University must dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that: - A. The conduct alleged in the Formal Complaint would not constitute Sexual Harassment as defined in the Policy hereinabove, even if proved; and/or who is on a leave of absence may be "participating or attempting to participate" in the recipient's education program or activity; such a Complainant may still be enrolled as a student even while on leave of absence, or may intend to re-apply after a leave of absence and thus is still "attempting to participate".

-- A. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; or - B. The Respondent is no longer enrolled in or employed by the University; or - C. Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.
+- B. The conduct did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the Respondent; and/or - C. The conduct did not occur against a person in the United States. - II.
+The University may dismiss a Formal Complaint or any allegations therein if, at any time during the investigation or hearing: - A. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; or - B. The Respondent is no longer enrolled in or employed by the University; or - C. Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.